Algebraic File Synchronization: Adequacy and Completeness: Reconciliation

-\begin{proof} The difficulty is that commands in $\acbnp$ can occur anywhere in $A$.
-Therefore, first we prove the following: if all commands are marked in $A$ that also appear in $B$, then there is an $A'$ in $\orderset{A}$ in which all marked commands are at the beginning.
+\begin{proof} Mark those commands in $A$ that are also in $B$.
+We show that there is an $A'$ in $\orderset{A}$ in which all marked commands are at the beginning.

-We show that $A$ can be transformed via equivalences into $A'$ for which it is true.
-Our proposition is that if the marked commands are not at the beginning, then the sequence contains an unmarked command followed by a marked command.
+We know that if the marked commands are not at the beginning, then the sequence contains an unmarked command followed by a marked command.
 We show that these can be swapped resulting in an equivalent sequence.
-Then, by repeating this process similarly to bubble sorting, we can generate a suitable $A'$.
+Then, by repeating this process similarly to bubble sorting, we arrive at a suitable permutation of $A$, which is also equivalent to $A$, and therefore is in $\orderset{A}$.

 Let us consider therefore the marked command preceded by an unmarked command in $A$, and let the marked command be $\cxynv$, and the preceding unmarked command be $\czwmv$: